 Please print out a copy for your instructor:

 The contract project, and the decision to allow a student to undertake an honors contract, is left to the discretion of the professor.
 The professor may also impose additional requirements that the student must fulfill in order to complete the contract (for example, the student must earn an “A” in the regular course).
 Once the contract option has been discussed with the professor, the CONTRACT PROPOSAL FORM must be completed and turned in to the campus Honors Coordinator.
-The honors contract committee will then review all the proposals and inform students and professors whether or not their proposals have been approved.
+The honors contract committees will then review all the proposals and the campus Coordinator will inform students and professors whether or not their proposals have been approved.

 Students must be admitted into the Honors Program to undertake an honors contract, which can be verified by the Honors Program.
 To be admitted to the Honors Program, students must complete an application for admission.